centre-for-educational-technology/rada2/README.md

 Upgrade procedure is generally simple enough, but could also involve some additional steps to be taken.
 This could be the case if some of the application logic aspects have changed.
 An example could be the storage logic structural change, in that particular case the migration has to be applied manually by running `php artisan storage:public:migrate`.
 Another case would be some additions to configurations.
 Most of those are well described within the commit messages.

-The common septs for the process are as follows:
+The common steps for the process are as follows:

 - Log into the server terminal with `ssh` command
 - Navigate to the service directory (not to be mistaken with the `public` subdirectory)